AztecProtocol/engineering-designs/in-progress/7346-batch-proving-circuits-and-l1.md

 ### Batched vs optimistic vs pull fee payments

 In the model above, fee payments are executed in-batch at the time the proof is submitted.
-Assuming the L1 payment token includes a `transferBatch` method, the cost of 32 payments can be brought down to about 160k gas (5000 x 32), which is manageable.
+Assuming the L1 payment asset includes a `transferBatch` method, the cost of 32 payments can be brought down to about 160k gas (5000 x 32), which is manageable.
 However, it imposes a max size on the number of blocks it can be proven on a single batch, and 160k is still a significant number.

 Alternatively, we could keep fee payments as part of the `Rollup.process` method, so that a sequencer is payed the moment they submit a block, even if it doesn't get proven.
 Depending on how we implement unhappy paths in block building, we could optimistically pay fees on submission, and recoup them as part of a slashing mechanism.
 This would also simplify the block rollup circuits, as we would not need to construct an array of payments.
 Either way, it could be a good idea to start with this approach initially as it requires the least engineering effort.